What Is Scaling and Root Planing?

 Protect Your Smile From Gum Disease

 Gum disease can have significant effects on your oral and overall health.
-To protect your smile from the effects of this progressive infection, schedule a visit at Grove Dental Group and Orthodontics.
+To protect your smile from the effects of this progressive infection, schedule a visit to Grove Dental Group and Orthodontics.
 Our team can evaluate your needs and help you determine if scaling and root planing is the right gum disease treatment for you.
-Contact our Wyomissing or Reading, PA locations today and take the first step toward better periodontal health.
+Contact our Wyomissing or Reading, PA, locations today and take the first step toward better periodontal health.